MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ### Validate control values

 While recording, you can insert validation steps that assert that a control has a specific value when the recording is played back.
-When you insert a validation step, you can choose to validate using the control's current value, a value from the clipboard, or a custom value that you define using Power FX.
+When you insert a validation step, you can choose to validate using the control's current value, a value from the clipboard, or a custom value that you define using Power Fx.

 To add a validation step: